DataDog/hiring-engineers/answers.md

 <img src="img/APM_error_GUI.png"/>
 I found in some other documentation that python should be installed as Integration.
 But even after doing so the error still resists.
 From Quick Start on GUI, noticed that Python wasn't installed as an Integration, chose "installed integration" option.
+But even after installing Python as an integration the error still occurs.

+Saving the follwing script in a file apm_test.py
 ```
 from flask import Flask
 import logging